Business Marketing Through Donations

 The first step is to include it on your own website.
 Depending on the size of the company, your website may have a “News” or “Company Updates” and that’s where you want to put it.
 If you don’t have a section like that, then add a separate page and link it into your navigation menu.
 The idea behind it all is to show that your donation is important on your website by making it available on almost all the pages.
 Make sure the URL to that page is the title of the article, such as: “this-company-donates-to-that-organization”.

 The next step is to get the information out into the world wide web.
 You can start this process by updating your social media statuses with the URL to that page.
 Instead of copy and pasting the article into all of your social media places, its best just to include a link to the page with the information on it.
-This is a nice list of websites to get started with.

 Continuing this step, you will need to then notify the proper online blogging / news websites.
 This step I can’t give you any website names because they will be all different for each market that your business is in.
 You’re looking for local newspapers and blogging websites that deal specifically with charities, donations, and your market.
 Our Photo Gallery Page is set up to help you get started as well.
 We like to have examples of our product and you can benefit from having us link to your page.